 It’s a good idea to consider the following factors when initiating a new product concept:

-• Target market: Your target market is the consumer profile you’re building your product for.
+Target market: Your target market is the consumer profile you’re building your product for.
 These are your potential customers.
-This is important to identify in the beginning so you can build your product concept around your target market from the start.
+You must identify this early so that your new product concept aligns with your target market.

-• Existing products: When you have a new product concept, it’s a good idea to evaluate your existing product portfolio.
+Existing products: When you have a new product concept, it’s a good idea to evaluate your existing product portfolio.
 Are there existing products that solve a similar problem?
 Or does a competitor offer a product that doesn’t allow for market share?
-And if yes, is your new concept different enough to be viable?
+If this is the case, is your new concept sufficiently unique to be viable?
 Answering these questions can ensure the success of your new concept.

 To validate a product concept, consider documenting ideas in the form of a business case.
 This will allow all team members to have a clear understanding of the initial product features and the objectives of the new product launch.

 Once you’ve completed the business case and discussed your target market and product functionality, it’s time to define the product.
-This is also referred to as scoping or concept development, and focuses on refining the product strategy.
+Scoping, also known as concept development, concentrates on fine-tuning the product strategy.

-• Value proposition: The value proposition is what problem the product is solving.
+Value proposition: The value proposition refers to the specific problem that the product is designed to solve.
 Consider how it differs from other products in the market.
 This value can be useful for market research and for developing your marketing strategy.

-• Success metrics: It’s essential to clarify success metrics early so you can evaluate and measure success once the product is launched.
+Success metrics: Clarify success metrics early to evaluate and measure success once the product launches.
 Are there key metrics you want to look out for?
-These could be basic KPIs like average order value, or something more specific like custom set goals relevant to your organization.
+These could be basic KPIs like average order value or something more specific like custom-set goals relevant to your organization.

 Once these ideas have been defined, it’s time to begin building your minimum viable product (MVP) with initial prototyping.